lukkeutgens/Homelab/Research/hardware.md

 ### ASUS NUC 14 PRO Core Ultra 7
 - [Product Link](https://www.coolblue.be/nl/product/951316/asus-nuc-14-pro-core-ultra-7-rnuc14rvhu700002i.html)
-- Country of origin: (unknown for now)
+- Country of origin: Taiwan
 - Price: **€720**
 - CPU: Intel Core Ultra 7 (6x P-Cores, 8x E-Cores, 22x Threads) (not more info about it)
 - RAM: Not clear on their website